Richardaeld/Fat_Racoon_Kitchen/README.md

 1. Load the **Index Page** of the Fat Raccoon.
 1. Click on **Login** on the navigation bar.
 1. Click on the **Create Account** tab.
-1. Fill out all the appropriate information and submit said information.
+1. Fill out all the appropriate information and click submit.
 1. Once the **Profile** page is loaded, click on the **Share Recipe** button.
-1. Fill out all the appropriate information, including an avatar, and submit the new recipe.
+1. Fill out all the appropriate information, including an avatar, and click submit.
 1. Once the new recipe page is loaded, check over the newly created recipe for all appropriate information.
 1. Navigate back to the **Profile** page and click on the **Share Recipe** button.
 1. Fill out the form with all appropriate information, including an avatar.
 1. Choose one element of the form to incorrectly fill out and attempt to submit.
-1. Repeat step 10 until all of the form's user inputs (recipe name, prep time, cook time, recipe description, recipe ingredients, and recipe steps) have had their validation tested.
+1. Repeat step 10 until each of the form's user inputs (recipe name, prep time, cook time, recipe description, recipe ingredients, and recipe steps) have had their validation tested.
-1. Attempt to submit same recipe with a PNG or JPG image over 500KB, a non PNG or JPG image file under 500KB, and a none PNG or JPG image file over 500KB.
+1. Attempt to submit the same recipe with a PNG or JPG image over 500KB, a non-PNG or JPG image file under 500KB, and a non-PNG or JPG image file over 500KB.
 1. Return to the original submitted recipe's page.
 1. Click on the **Edit Recipe** button.
 1. Repeat steps 9 - 12.

 #### Document Result(s):
-1. A user account was created to fullfill the test's requirments, record:
+1. A user account was created to fulfill the test's requirements, record:
     + The username, email address of the account, and that this is a test account.
 1. If any form of validation fails, record:
     + The test name, any input/textarea that incorrectly accepted or refused information, what form of validation failed (type of validation and if was JS and/or Python), if it was a new recipe or edited recipe, and a brief description of the problem.